Modeling and Learning on High-Dimensional Matrix-Variate Sequences: Asymptotic Properties

-Assumption 5 is useful when derive the asymptotic distribution of the estimated loading matrices.
-Under Assumptions 1-4, Assumption 5 can be derived by central limit theorem for $\alpha$-mixing processes \cite{AthreyaLahiri2006measure, FrancqZakoian2019garch}.
-Assumption 5 is distinct with the corresponding condition used in BiMFaM in that the main term are changed due to the incorporation of row-wise and column-wise factors.
+Assumption 5 is useful when deriving the asymptotic distributions of the estimated loading matrices.
+Under Assumptions 1-4, Assumption 5 can be derived by applying the central limit theorem for $\alpha$-mixing processes \citep{AthreyaLahiri2006measure, FrancqZakoian2019garch}.
+Assumption 5 is different from the corresponding condition for BiMFaM in that the main terms differ due to the incorporation of row-wise and column-wise factors.